 A National DPP video series from the CDC (2021) is designed to increase awareness about the National DPP.
 There are several videos to choose from, and they highlight the benefits of National DPP participation while also addressing barriers.
-Featured in the videos are former program participants and a Lifestyle Coach, ready to share their experiences to encourage others on their journey to better health.
-Complementary videos serve to reinforce program content.
+Former program participants and a Lifestyle Coach are featured in the videos, ready to share their experiences to encourage others on their journey to better health.
+These complementary videos serve to reinforce program content.